 - I also prefer to shoot 9 frames/layers in succession as it gives a more painterly feel.
 Though it really depends on the subject!

-- You can use zooms or primes, hand held or on a tripod, wide angle, macro lenses or lensbaby.
+- You can use zooms or primes, handheld or on a tripod, wide-angle, macro lenses, or Lensbaby.
 It’s fun to experiment with whatever is in your camera bag!
 When I have only a few flowers I’ll use a macro lens.
-At other times when I’ve a large drift of flowers I’ll use a 28 mm or 50 mm lens.
+At other times when I have a large drift of flowers, I’ll use my Canon EF 16-35 mm f/4L IS USM Lens or else my Canon EF 50 mm-f/1.4 USM Lens.
+(Both affiliate links)

-As I suggested in the Practical Photography magazine interview last year I’ll use a scrim or diffuser to block the harsh light.
-I find that horticultural fleece pegged to bamboo canes makes a great screen between the sunlight and the flowers.
+As I suggested in the Practical Photography magazine interview last year I’ll use a scrim or a portable round diffuser (affiliate link) to block the harsh light.
+I also find that horticultural fleece (affiliate link) pegged to bamboo canes makes a great screen between the sunlight and the flowers.
 Plus you can adjust the bamboo canes so that they stick in the ground diagonally and they don’t disturb too many of the surrounding plants.

 I used a purple Primula denticulata commonly known as a drumstick primula for this blog post.
 As the flower is round most of my movements were circular following the form of the flower.